amogh344/SCT_CS_1/ReadMe.md

-Here’s an updated version of the README with properly formatted code blocks:

 Caesar Cipher Program

 This program implements a Caesar Cipher, which is a type of substitution cipher where each letter in the plaintext is shifted by a certain number of positions down or up the alphabet.